 Rule 802.
-Use of telephone or video conference calls.
+Use of telephone conference calls.

-The court, in its discretion, may use a telephone conference call or a video conference for any proceeding.
+In a civil case, the court in its discretion, may use a telephone conference call for any proceeding.
 The court may require the parties to make reimbursements for any telephone charges incurred by the court.
+Such calls are available for criminal matters, if not inconsistent with those safeguards which attend all criminal matters.